Kimball-Peterson/startup/README.md

 - Added new tiles to media tab to standardize look and sizing of image(add flex in future)
 - Added new tabs for reads and created "template" of sorts for future reads articles.
 - New text for homepage and prepared everything for CSS

+## Updates 02/14 - 02/20
+- Added responisive design to images, body.
+- Added a few more images.
+- New text and images in reads tab, better sizing for images throughout.

+## Deliverable
+### Second Deliverable